Mediation is a fast, economical, private way to resolve disputes.

 Who Will Mediate My Dispute?

 Rebecca Marsh is a Certified Family and Divorce Mediator and Marriage and Family Therapist.
-She has unique experience in resolving conflict resolution disputes through her 19 year career working at NASA/Johnson Space Center as a Flight Controller in the Mission Control Center as well as counseling 1000's of couples and families toward better communication.
+She has unique experience in resolving conflict resolution disputes through her 19 year career working at NASA/Johnson Space Center as a Flight Controller in the Mission Control Center, volunteer mediator at harris county precinct 8 Judge Louie Ditta's court, as well as counseling 1000's of couples and families toward better communication.

 What Books/ Website Resources Do You Recommend for Divorce?